Detailed explanation of 11 new security controls in ISO 27001:2022

 • A.8.28 Secure coding

-What you’ll notice is that some of these new controls are very similar to old controls from the 2013 revision; however, because these controls were categorized as new in ISO 27002:2022, I have listed all 11 in this article.
+What you’ll notice is that some of these new ISO 27001 controls are very similar to old controls from the 2013 revision; however, because these controls were categorized as new in ISO 27002:2022, I have listed all 11 in this article.

-As the main source for this article, I’ve used guidelines from ISO 27002:2022 – I’ve given an overview of requirements, technology, people, and documentation, but if you’d like to learn about these controls in more depth, I encourage you to purchase the ISO 27002 standard from the ISO website.
-As you know, to become compliant with ISO 27001 it is not mandatory to follow the guidelines from ISO 27002, which means the suggestions in this article are optional.
+As the main source for this article, I’ve used guidelines from ISO 27002:2022 — I’ve given an overview of requirements, technology, people, and documentation, but if you’d like to learn about these controls in more depth, I encourage you to purchase the ISO 27002 standard from the ISO website.
+As you know, to become compliant with ISO 27001 security requirements, it is not mandatory to follow the guidelines from ISO 27002, which means the suggestions in this article are optional.

 Finally, keep in mind that these controls are not mandatory – ISO 27001 allows you to exclude a control if (1) you identified no related risks, and (2) there are no legal/regulatory/contractual requirements to implement that particular control.